ETH-NEXUS/2023_cb_stadler_ReVSeq/README.md

 ## Installation
 ### Pre-requisites
-The workflow requires a working installation of docker.
+- The workflow requires a working installation of docker.
 Please refer to the docker documentation for more information: https://docs.docker.com/engine/install/
+- The worklow requires the configuration necessary to connect to the Viollier SFTP server.
+This includes
+  - `.ssh/config` file with a section dedicated to the connection to the SFTP server
+  - Private and public key pair to be used for connection.
+For the pair to be usable, the public key must be shared with Viollier
+  - `.ssh/known_hosts` file with a section dedicated to the Viollier SFTP server public key

 ### Installing and preparing the workflow